hal-platform/hal-agent/README.md

 HAL_COMMIT       | 40 character commit SHA
-HAL_GITREF       | Git reference (such as `master`) HAL_ENVIRONMENT  | Environment (such as `test`, `beta`, `prod`) HAL_REPO         | Hal name for the deployed application
+HAL_GITREF       | Git reference (such as `master`) HAL_ENVIRONMENT  | Environment (such as `test`, `beta`, `prod`) HAL_REPO         | Hal project name for the deployed application

 ## Deployment